c4tom/DreamDevBox/docs/getting-started/change-container-versions.rst

    #PHP_SERVER=8.2

 As you can see, all available values are already there, but commented.
 Only one is uncommented.
-In this example it is ``7.1``, which is the PHP version that will be started, once the Devilbox starts.
+In this example it is ``7.1``, which is the PHP version that will be started, once the DreamDevBox starts.

 To change this, simply uncomment your version of choice and save this file.
 Do not forget to comment